-{ For the record, in this section we include the \spectype{B}{0} stars from Cygnus~OB2 on its rotational velocity distribution (see Fig.~\ref{Fig: vsini_Distribution_3}).
-In our sample, we identify 4 \spectype{B}{0} stars with $\vsini\!>\!200\,\kmps$, with only 2 exceeding $250\,\kmps$; these results slightly improved the representation of high rotational velocities within the distribution.
+{ In this section we include the \spectype{B}{0} stars from Cygnus~OB2 on its rotational velocity distribution (see Fig.~\ref{Fig: vsini_Distribution_3}).
+In our sample, we identify four \spectype{B}{0} stars with $\vsini\!>\!200\,\kmps$, with only two exceeding $250\,\kmps$.
+These results slightly improved the representation of high rotational velocities within the distribution.

 Notably, this subtle improvement is in line with trends observed in stellar rotation studies.
 Large-scale surveys, such as that by \citet{2010ApJ...722..605H}, have shown that early B-type stars generally present higher rotational velocities compared to their more massive O-type counterparts, particularly at the zero-age main sequence.
 This correlation with mass may suggests that including \spectype{B}{0} stars in the Cygnus~OB2 sample will increase the number of rapid rotators.
 However, according to Fig.~\ref{Fig: vsini_Distribution_3}, this does not alter our main conclusion: Cygnus~OB2 lacks an extended tail of fast rotators for the more massive stars.